mattduck/dotfiles/README.md

 - I liked [Brandon Rhodes'](https://github.com/brandon-rhodes/homedir) idea of prefixing your custom commands with a comma.
 Also stole some functions.

-- My old Emacs organisation was inspired by [Hans Engel](https://github.com/hans/dotfiles).
+- Emacs ideas taken from [Sacha Chua](https://github.com/sachac/.emacs.d/) and many others.